ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

 6. It's also possible at this point that a commitment to the contents of the desired label-version pair has not been provided by the Transparency Log.
-   This can happen, for example, if multiple versions of a label were inserted in a single epoch and the binary ladder skipped the target version.
+   This can happen, for example, if multiple versions of a label were inserted in a single epoch and the binary ladder was terminated early due to a proof of inclusion for a version greater than the target version.
 If this has happened, obtain a search proof for the target label-version pair from the prefix tree in the first log entry to contain it (identified in step 5).
 7. Finally, if the binary search failed to find a log entry containing the